spodsiadlik/The-Three-Amigos/docs/project1.md

 | Wheel Separation | 5.5 cm |
 | Ground Clearance | 7.26 cm |

-# Analysis

-## Robot Weight
-The weight of the robot was one of our initial concerns, and we consequently used lighter materials in the construction of the robot.
-We still used the aluminum extrusions for our base frame, but instead of using wood or metal for our second level, we used an acrylic sheet that would allow us to easily mount everything we needed.
-We also used a 3-D printer to print any extra additions we needed, including a mount for the PiCamera (which will be used in future projects), a base for the Lidar and RPi (using the same design as the one from last semester), and small platforms that allow us to lower our caster wheels to the same height as the skateboard wheels.
-In the end, the robot ended up having a mass of 5.2 kilograms (or 11.47 pounds).

-## Base Dimensions
-When considering the design for our robot, we were thinking ahead to the end goal and how we planned to use it when mapping out the CCCS building.
-To accomplish this, we decided to make the base of our robot a perfect square (or as close to one as we could make by cutting an acrylic sheet) with dimensions of 0.37 meters by 0.371 meters.
-This also allowed us to have more than enough space to mount all of our components.
-Lastly, we used the robot chassis design from last semester to create two layers, allowing us to mount our Lidar on top of the bot for future navigation projects.
-Overall, this addition made the height of the robot 0.22 meters.

 ![Acylic Sheet Blueprint](https://user-images.githubusercontent.com/112110593/220822932-0a08f132-286d-454d-8571-26bcb6e1f94d.JPG)
 ![Aluminum Extrusion Frame](https://user-images.githubusercontent.com/112110593/220675392-b7bee21e-1ffa-4ef2-9d62-bb76b9cf2d10.JPG)
 ![Side View - Robotics](https://user-images.githubusercontent.com/112110593/236246026-7b84e9dc-8f58-4fc0-ae7e-13c53edf4f3d.JPG)